Jaros-777/Slotify/README.md

 - Auth

 **Admin panel**
-- Calendar
+- Calendar - adding, deleting and modifiy events
-- Services
+- Services - adding, deleting and modifiy your services
+- Booking - business profile setup (visiting card) with link, description

 **⚙ In Progress / Planned:**
 - Client list
 - Admin panel features:
-  - Business profile setup (visiting card) with link, description, and services
   - General platform settings
+- Client reservation page
 - Client panel (for viewing and booking appointments)
-- Full calendar functionality with bookings

 > Note: The project is under active development.
 Many features may not work or be unavailable.